JakeAllyn28/Portfolio/README.md

 #### Summary

-Designed and implemented a modular, arcade-style vehicle physics system supporting multiple vehicle types (tanks, cars, aircraft, hovercraft).
+Designed and owned a vehicle physics system used across NBA 2K titles.
+Supported cars, bikes, skateboards, air vehicles, and more with gameplay-driven handling models.
-Focused on responsiveness, tuning flexibility, and cross-platform performance.
+Focused on responsiveness, tunability, and stable multiplayer performance.

 ---